(Updated for 2020 and beyond)

 Being that many of the “head” keywords are on lock down, insurance agencies need to take a more laser focused, hyper local approach with their website and content creation, as well as target niche lines of business that aren’t as competitively marketed.

 You need to own your own backyard before you can own someone else’s.
-More on that in a minute.

 With that in mind, it’s important to understand the 3 main degrees of influence, and how they can help you rank in Google, and generate real ROI from your agency website.